Asda chief Burnley exits ahead of schedule without new boss in place - NewsBreak

 Asda chief Burnley exits ahead of schedule without new boss in place

-LONDON (Reuters) -British supermarket group Asda said on Friday its chief executive Roger Burnley had stepped down, six months before he had been due to leave and without a successor in place.
+LONDON, Aug 6 (Reuters) - British supermarket group Asda said on Friday its chief executive Roger Burnley had stepped down, six months before he had been due to leave and without a successor in place.

 However, Burnley has now left and is effectively on so-called paid "gardening leave", preventing him taking other work for six months.